-Our team of neurologist brings a wealth of experience across a wide range of neurological conditions.
+Our team of neurologists brings a wealth of experience across a wide range of neurological conditions.
 Each of our specialists is dedicated to evidence-based, personalised care.

 Dr Stephen Duma